 ACTION AGAINST RIOTERS

 In 1984, no action was taken against the rioters at all.
 Not many arrests were made, despite the fact that as many as 3,000 people were killed in the riots, and the number given by Ranganath Mishra Commission is 3874.
-Not even one person was shot dead by the police or the Army according to an article by B P Singhal.
+Not even one person was shot dead by the police or the Army.
 The police was conspicuous by its absence for three full days.
 The army, even though available locally, was not called for three full days.
 But these riots escaped the media glare, because in those days, TV was barely in its infancy.

 (Source: Article by B.P.Singhal in the weekly Organiser dated 9th October 2005)

-In Gujarat, as many as 25,204 out of the 25,486 accused were arrested by the Gujarat police as of October 2005.
-As of May 2012, there were 19,200 Hindus arrested and 7799 Muslims, to have a total of 26,999 arrests- almost 27,000.
+In Gujarat, as many as 25,204 out of the 25,486 accused were arrested by the Gujarat police, and close to 2,000 other people, were also arrested as a preventive measure.
 In Gujarat, the entire police force of 70,000 was deployed on 27 February itself, along with all available units of Rapid Action Force.
 The Army was called immediately on 28 February, and newspapers like The Hindu and The Indian Express reported on 1st March 2002 that the Army had started arriving in Ahmedabad.
 All English dailies, biased as they are, admitted that the Army had staged a flag march in Ahmedabad as early as 1st March 2002 morning itself.

-Already, we have at least 218 people (including 34 Muslims in several cases) convicted for post-Godhra riots in Gujarat and 31 for Godhra to make it 249 only from newspaper reports available to this writer, and the official records show 443 convictions- 332 Hindus and 111 Muslims, while for the 1984 riots, as per the information given out till now only 16 people have been convicted in 7 cases till now in 28 years, but CNN-IBN gave the figures of 30 people in 12 cases.
+Already, we have at least 164 people (including 34 Muslims in seven cases) convicted for post-Godhra riots in Gujarat and 31 for Godhra to make it 195or the 1984 riots, only 13 people have been convicted till now in 28 years.
 In Gujarat, the police arrested more than 35,000 people as of 28 April 2002, the highest ever in history for rioting.
-Not even in 1969 and 1985 were so many people arrested by the then Congress governments, when as many as 10,000 people were killed in riots which lasted as long as 5 to 6 months.
+Not even in 1969 and 1985 were so many people arrested by the then Congress governments, when as many as 20,000 people were killed in riots which lasted as long as 5 to 6 months.

 In Gujarat in 2002, as many as 98 people were shot dead by the police for rioting in the first three days.
-Out of the total killed, 170 were killed in police firing till 27 April 2002 as per the report of The Times of India dated 28 April 2002 and official records show that in all 199 were killed in police firing out of whom 101 were killed in the first week.
-As many as 20 % people killed in the state were in police firing (excluding missing).
-The deployment of the Army, which was then posted on the border (Almost the entire military strength was posted on the border in view of war-clouds between India and Pakistan), was in very quick time.
-As per The Hindu of 1st March 2002, the Chief Minister of Gujarat, Narendra Modi had frantically called for the deployment of the Army on February 28.
+Out of the total killed, 170 were killed in police firing.
+As many as close to 18 % people killed in the state were in police firing (excluding missing).
+The deployment of the Army, which was then posted on the border, (Almost the entire military strength was posted on the border in view of war-clouds between India and Pakistan) was in very quick time.
+As per The Hindu of 1st March 2002, the Chief Minister of Gujarat, Narendra Modi had frantically called the for the deployment of the Army on February 28.
 The Indian Express dated 28 February 2002 also reports something similar.
 This is what India Today (18 March 2002) reported on the deployment of the army:

 “CHRONOLOGY OF A CRISIS